sschwindt/hydroinformatics/docs/numerics/basement.md

 *BASEMENT*’s developers at the ETH Zurich provide a suite of [Python scripts](http://people.ee.ethz.ch/~basement/baseweb/download/tools/python-scripts/) for post-processing the simulation results.
 Here, we need the Python script [BMv3NodestringResults.py](http://people.ee.ethz.ch/~basement/baseweb/download/tools/python-scripts/BMv3NodestringResults.py) ([click to download](http://people.ee.ethz.ch/~basement/baseweb/download/tools/python-scripts/BMv3NodestringResults.py)).

 To run the Python script, a Python3 installation with the `numpy` and `h5py` packages is required.
-To learn more about the installation and usage of Python, have a look at the [instructions on this website to install Python](../python-basics/pyinstall.html).
+To learn more about the installation and usage of Python, have a look at the instructions to [install Python](../python-basics/pyinstall).
-Note that working with the provided Python file requires that the output variables must be exactly defined as shown in {numref}`Fig. %s <bm-sim-set>`) of *BASEMENT*’s `SIMULATION` tab.
+Note that working with the provided Python file requires that the output variables must be exactly defined as shown in {numref}`Fig. %s <bm-sim-se>` (**BASEMENT*’s `SIMULATION` tab).

 ## Post-processing with ParaView